chichinabo/chichinabo.github.io/getting-started/index.md

   * Scientists
   * Developers

-It is not a condition but, originally, Chichinabo was intended to work with spatial datasets.
+It is not a condition but, originally, Chichinabo.org was intended to work with spatial datasets.
 You may find many features for working with maps.

----
 ## Architecture and technologies

 ### Datawarehouse

 - PostgreSQL/PostGIS
+- Redis
-- Foreign Data Wrappers
+- ES
+- Mongo DB

 ### Services